Woman smiling during a meeting with her coach

 Discuss Options:

-Determine all the possible options of achieving the goal.
+Determine all the possible options for achieving the goal.
 Employees should start by sharing their possible solutions followed by any ideas the manager may have.

 Questions to ask: